ashlander/protoargs/doc/go/README.rst

 They are quite clear, **Usage** outputs help message, and the **Parse** parses arguments.
 Both accept program name and description which you want to see in help, as long as **Parse** method may call **Usage** internally if something goes wrong.

-**allow_incomplete** option if set to true, will return all successfully parsed arguments ignoring failed ones, which is useful to search for **--help** or **--version** arguments, because with required fields missing parser will produce error.
-On error usage will be displayed automatically with the error description.
+**allow_incomplete** option if set to true, will return all successfully parsed arguments ignoring failed ones, which is useful to search for **--help** or **--version** arguments, because with required fields missing, parser will produce error.
+On error, usage will be displayed automatically with the error description.

 Let's go for code: